 For a free legal consultation with a green card lawyer serving Scottsdale, call (623) 742-5400

 If you are eligible for a Green Card in one or more of the above categories, you or your sponsor will have to file an appropriate petition.
-These could include Form I-130, Petition for Alien Relative or Form I-140, Immigrant Petition for Alien Worker, among several other options.

 The next step will depend on if you are applying from inside or outside the United States.
 If inside, you would apply for an adjustment of status with the United States Citizenship and Immigration Service (USCIS).
 If outside, you must undergo consular processing at a U.S. Department of State consulate.